ari-feiglin/linear-reduction/README.md

 ```
 And so it is in interpreted as `f (a b)` instead of `(f a) b`.
 As far as we are aware, this is unavoidable.
-As such, the demos in `Demos/` are all written in a `llang-classical`-friendly manner.
+As such, the demos in `Demos/` are all written in a `ilang-classical`-friendly manner.
 But our algorithm handles this case with ease.